Safkatlp/Bangal-Song-Review-Dataset/README.md

-# Reviews of Bangal Song in Bangla and English Sentence.
+# Reviews of Bangla Song in both Bangla and English Sentences.